ernst52/portfolio-website-collaboration/README.md

 ## Live Demo
 👉 [Check it out here.](https://yuri221.netlify.app/)
 > [!NOTE]
-> ⚠️ The navigation menu has been updated recently and might look different from the previews above.
+> ⚠️ Again, the navigation menu has been updated recently and might look different from the previews above.